Former superintendent of Kohler-Andrae state park Jim Buchholz strongly opposed to proposed golf course; lists a dozen reasons.

 "DNR Report on Golf Course Spurs Concerns" - Sheboygan Press, 6/30/15

-Conservation Score Card for the Wisconsin Legislature, including Honor Roll & Dishonor Roll, WLCV.
-Also includes the important conservation bills that moved through the legislative process.
+Conservation Score Card for the Wisconsin Legislature, including Honor Roll & Dishonor Roll and important conservation bills that moved through the legislative process.

 Once it's gone it's lost forever - photo slide show